 Children need relationships.
 They need a variety of types of friendships to learn, succeed and feel strongly about themselves.
 Actually, we all do.
 While some kids are naturally talented at taking up a conversation and suddenly having a new best friend, others struggle.
-Here, 5 tips to help your child make new friends:
+Here are 5 tips to help your child make new friends:

 Ask your child’s teacher or guidance counselor for suggestions

-You’d be astounded at the number of similar calls teachers received each year.
-It’s easy to ask “I’d really like to help Sammy make new friends in his class/that he meshes with/who are on his level/who share interests with him.
+You’d be astounded at the number of similar calls teachers receive each year.
+It’s easy to ask, “I’d really like to help Sammy make new friends in his class/that he meshes with/who are on his level/who share interests with him.
 Can you recommend a few who’s moms I can call and schedule a playdate?”
 You bet the teacher can!
 By the end of the first month of school, your child’s teacher has observed your child at play and in learning and has a good grip on who they play nicely with or would play nicely with (oftentimes, the teacher will suggest someone that your child hasn’t quite gotten to know yet.
 That’s often because they have things in common that they haven’t discovered.)
 Then call the mom and suggest a playdate on neutral turf– a local playground works great.

 Practice playtime with your child

 Kids love playtime.
 So make it a game.
-Start playing on the floor with your child and say “let’s pretend I’m a boy at the playground!
+Start playing on the floor with your child and say, “let’s pretend I’m a boy at the playground!
 Let’s play like that!”
 Then show him how two new friends would meet, introduce each other and play appropriately.
 (Chances are you’ll make a memory or two during this play session, too!)